-Redesdale is a remote upland area of west Northumberland.
-Our project area covers the entire Rede catchment from where the river Rede rises at Carter Bar on the English-Scottish border to its confluence with the North Tyne.
-This is frontier land and a key strategic corridor across the Cheviots, and the current route of the A68.
+Redesdale is a remote upland area in the wild heart of Northumberland.
+The Rede catchment stretches from where the river rises at Carter Bar on the English-Scottish border to its confluence with the North Tyne at Redesmouth.

 This land was once a lawless frontier where families on both sides of the border, the Border Reivers, raided each other’s lands, stealing, destroying property and perpetuating violent blood-feuds for generations.
 Today this area is one of the most peaceful parts of all England where birds and animals thrive and people can discover a spectacular upland landscape and the stories it holds.